 - Look back on your experience to gather evidence.
 Consider any previous writing projects or other times you’ve hit big goals.
 What blocks and barriers did you face?
 What helped you?

-- Make plan.
+- Make a plan.
 It might involve revising your expectations – it’s likely you’ll be rather optimistic.
 Think who or what will hold you accountable.

 - Take it in small steps.
 Be clear when you will write and what you will do, and how you’ll reward yourself as you hit milestones.